 To Overcome Oneself: The Jesuit Ethic and Spirit of Global Expansion, 1520-1767 (2013)

 By J. Michelle Molina

 This study examines practices of Catholic missionaries in Europe and New Spain from the 1520s through the 1760s in order to demonstrate how the emergence of the Western concept of the "modern self" was enmeshed in the process of early modern Catholic missionary expansion.
-Emphasizing the centrality of embodied Catholic spiritual practices--such as Jesuit practices meditation, narrative self-reflection, confession, and the spiritual exercises in the development of the idea of "self"-- Molina also investigates the importance of the relationship between spiritual directors and their subjects.
+Emphasizing the centrality of embodied Catholic spiritual practices--such as Jesuit practices of meditation, narrative self-reflection, confession, and the spiritual exercises-- in the development of the idea of "self", Molina also investigates the importance of the relationship between spiritual directors and their subjects.
 Throughout this original retelling of the emergence of the concept of modern "selfhood," Molina poses two important questions: Why does the effort to know and transcend self require so many others?
 And what can we learn about the inherent intersubjectivity of missionary colonialism?

 We Are Not Ourselves: A Novel (2015)

 By Matthew Thomas